-Underwriting risk is the most important risk in the Credendo XS risk profile, thus the impact of standard sensitivity analysis is larger than for other risks.
+Underwriting risk being the most important risk in the Credendo XS risk profile, the impact of standard sensitivity analysis is larger than for other risks.
 This sensitivity analysis shows how profit or loss would have been affected if changes in relevant risk variable that were reasonably possible at the end of the reporting period had occurred.
 Relevant underwriting risk variables relate to premium rates and charges of claims.
 The impact on profit or loss is calculated on a pre-tax basis.

-A 10 % fall in the average premium level would ceteris paribus lead to a lowering of pre-tax income with 0.8 mio EUR.
-A 10 % rise in claims expenses would lower the pre-tax income with 0.3 mio EUR.
+A 10% fall in the average premium level would ceteris paribus lead to a lowering of pre-tax income with 2.4 mio EUR (2018: 0.8 mio EUR).
+A 10% rise in claims expenses would lower the pre-tax income with 0.7 mio EUR (2018: 0.3 mio EUR).

-Taking Credendo XS's risk profile of a short-term credit insurer into account, the most relevant stress testing as part of the ORSA process also refers to shocks on the underwritten credit risks:
+Taking Credendo XS's risk profile of a short-term and mono-line credit insurer into account, the most relevant stress testing as part of the ORSA process also refers to shocks on the underwritten credit risks:

 - > Sensitivity analyses by stressing assumptions on modelled loss ratios in the business plan (which is the baseline scenario).
-The volatility of loss ratios illustrates insurers' capabilities to minimize volatility through managing exposures (such as capping and managing down potential and real exposures, increasing deductibles, etc.), repricing risks, changing reinsurance protection - > Sensitivity analysis to stressed premium income assumptions
+The volatility of loss ratios illustrates the capabilities to minimise volatility through managing exposures (such as capping and managing down potential and real exposures, increasing deductibles, etc.), re-pricing risks, changing reinsurance protection... - > Sensitivity analyses to stressed premium rate assumptions